Grafton shares surge as profit beats estimates

 “We very much have a growth agenda – it’s not a case of waiting to see what happens in October.”

-Grafton, which has operations in Ireland, Britain, Belgium and the Netherlands, saw group revenue rise 2.5 per cent to £1.44 billion, up from £1.4 billion in the period.
+Grafton, which has operations in Ireland, Britain, Belgium and the Netherlands, saw group revenue rise 2.5 per cent to £1.44 billion.

-Woodie’s, the market leader in the DIY, home and garden market in Ireland, “benefitted from favourable trading conditions and a good response from its customers to the continued development of the Woodie’s offering”.
+Woodie’s, the market leader in the DIY, home and garden market in Ireland, “benefited from favourable trading conditions and a good response from its customers to the continued development of the Woodie’s offering”.

 In terms of outlook, Grafton said the signs in the Irish economy “remain positive”.
 Some moderation in the pace of growth in consumer spending “is expected” following the strong performance of recent years.